Revou-Coding-Camp/codingcamp-7-jul-25-zaraiyra/README.md

 This app will not store your todo permanently, once refreshed, you'll lose it all.

 ## Thanks
+I would gladly say thanks to these web and its team because they make my coding life so much easier!
 - [Tailwind.css](https://tailwindcss.com)
 - [Font Awesome](https://fontawesome.com)
 - [Flatpickr](https://flatpickr.js.org)
 - [Favicon.io](https://favicon.io)
+Also to [RevoU](https://www.revou.co) team for the briefs & idea, so I can build more mini-project for my portfolio.